christheblog/problems-frege/README.md

 - Only an upper ring can be taken
 - A move consists of moving the upper ring from one of rod and put it at the top of the stack of another rod.
 - A Ring cannot be placed on the top of a smaller one

+The puzzle is actually quite tedious to solve manually.
+For a problem of depth n, (depth being the total number of rings), the minimum number of moves to perform is 2^n - 1.

 The solution implemented is a recursive algorithm to move the tower from the first rod to the second or third rod.